 Women Wise knew just who would be interested.
 They brought the game to DreamCatcher Interactive, a publisher that specialized in adventure games.
 Huurre had previously worked with DreamCatcher on the Jewels series, and they were a perfect fit for Lotus Spring: they had a track record for taking risks on lower-budget games by new developers, and most notably, Huurre says they were among the few publishers she knew that valued and prioritized women, who they estimated made up 60 percent of their audience.
 DreamCatcher was also the only publisher that supported Women Wise.11,17,19 Although that might have been because of their existing relationship – how else would this small, untested company running against the industry’s marketing practices get their foot in the door? – it’s still significant that they partnered together.

 Although I don’t want to dwell on it, it’s worth considering the response to The Legend of Lotus Spring when it was released in 2000.
-Smaller publications like Mr. Bill’s Adventureland were receptive to the idea of a gentle, romantic game,20 but the only major gaming press outlet that covered The Legend of Lotus Spring was targeted for men.
+Smaller publications like Mr. Bill’s Adventureland were receptive to the idea of a gentle, romantic game,20 but the only major gaming press outlet that covered The Legend of Lotus Spring was targeted to men.
 IGN, one of the biggest video game websites at the time, published a bizarre, rambling, sexist review of Lotus Spring that declared the game unfit for “the testosterone-heavy hardcore gaming masses.”
 The male reviewer, who practically admits he should not have been the person to review the game, goes out of his way to express disgust for concepts even tangentially related to femininity, like scented candles, romance novels, and, confusingly, Kathie Lee Gifford.
 For context for this editorial voice, consider that IGN still had an embarrassing “IGN For Men” section at the time.21

 That response is at the extreme end of negative opinion.
 It doesn’t represent everyone who played games, least of all the audience that DreamCatcher had cultivated, although it speaks to the belligerent male voice that was prominent (and still exists) in gaming, which felt threatened by the existence of a single game targeted to someone else.
 This is the atmosphere that Women Wise, Xing Xing, and DreamCatcher were working within.